meshery/meshery/docs/pages/concepts/logical/relationships.md

 - Subtypes
 - Selectors

-## Kind - Subtypes of Relationships
+## Kind and Subtypes of Relationships

 The combination of `kind` and `subType` uniquely determines the visual paradigm for a given relationship i.e., relationships with the same `kind` and `subType` will share an identical visual representation regardless of the specific components involved in the relationship.